African Pygmy Dormice Diet

 African Pygmy Dormice have a very varied diet and they need a range of foods available to them all the time.
-Since they are relatively new to the pet trade it is worth checking on exotic forums to see what other keepers offer.
+They cannot digest vegetable matter as they lack a cecum.
 Remember to place food somewhere high up where it less likely to be fouled and change the dishes frequently.
 Although they get a lot of moisture from their fresh fruit you must supply a source of water which will need changing twice a day if in a dish or bowl.

 Although African Pygmy Dormice get plenty from their fruit, water should always be available.
 A small ceramic dish can be used although some keepers report that dormice are happy using bottles.
 Check with your breeder what your animals are used to before supplying.